Cathy Smith: Gordon Lightfoot

-Smith became an employee and then mistress of Canadian singer-songwriter Gordon Lightfoot in the early to mid-1970s.
+Smith became an employee (and, later, mistress) of Canadian singer-songwriter Gordon Lightfoot in the early to mid-1970s.

 The Smith-Lightfoot affair was violent and illustrated in the lyrics of "Sundown" (1974), Lightfoot's No. 1 hit and most lucrative song.
 It reflects the dark feelings Lightfoot was experiencing at the time, with lyrics such as: "Sometimes I think it's a shame / When I get feeling better when I'm feeling no pain."
 Drinking too much and married to another woman, he on one occasion broke Smith's cheekbone in a fight.
 Lightfoot has stated of his three-year relationship with Smith, "I was sometimes crazy with jealousy".

-Bluegrass musicians Bruce and Brian Good, The Good Brothers, who were one of Lightfoot's opening acts during that time, got fired by Lightfoot for "flirting" with Smith.
+Bluegrass musicians Bruce and Brian Good, the Good Brothers, who were one of Lightfoot's opening acts during that time, got fired by Lightfoot for "flirting" with Smith.
 Smith was cited in Lightfoot's divorce papers, and shortly after his affair with Smith ended, Lightfoot was a party to the most expensive divorce settlement in Canadian history to that date.

 In a 1975 interview, Lightfoot expanded upon "Sundown" and hinted at the worry he experienced in his relationship with Smith:

 Lightfoot gave another insight into his relationship with Smith in a 2000 interview when he remarked upon "Sundown" being:

 In 2008, Lightfoot gave an interview confirming that "Sundown" was written with his then-girlfriend in mind:

 In 2014, Lightfoot added further insight into his writing of "Sundown":

 Belushi case

 After Lightfoot and the Band, around 1976, Smith became a backup singer for Hoyt Axton, who was struggling with cocaine addiction at the time.
-She sang on his song "Fearless" (1976) and co-wrote "Flash of Fire" (1976) with Axton.
+She sang on his album Fearless (1976) and co-wrote the song "Flash of Fire" with Axton.

 Smith began using heroin in the late 1970s.
-In Bob Woodward's book Wired, she appears as a drug dealer to Rolling Stones band members Ron Wood and Keith Richards during their touring and rehearsals as The New Barbarians.
-She moved to Los Angeles and, as her addiction increased, she became a full-time drug dealer and courier to Wood, Richards, and others in the entertainment world.
+In Bob Woodward's book Wired, she appears as a drug dealer to Rolling Stones band members Ronnie Wood and Keith Richards during their touring and rehearsals as the New Barbarians.
+She moved to Los Angeles and, as her addiction increased, she became a full-time drug dealer and courier to Wood, Richards, and others in the entertainment industry.
 Smith first met comedian John Belushi on the set of Saturday Night Live in 1976, when the Band were the musical guests.

 She later met Belushi again through Wood and Richards, when Belushi contacted her to purchase the drugs that eventually killed him.
 Smith claimed that she injected Belushi with 11 speedballs (a combination of cocaine and heroin) at the Chateau Marmont in Hollywood, California in March 1982, and that this injection led to his death.
-According to Woodward, Robin Williams was on the scene at the time and was "creeped out" by Smith, whom he deemed a "lowlife."
+According to Woodward, Robin Williams was present and was "creeped out" by Smith, whom he deemed a "lowlife."
 Belushi had been battling cocaine addiction for years and combining it with occasional heroin use.